 May include “non-pipe alternatives,” with preference for locations in EJ communities

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: Communities with environmental justice concerns are explicitly included here to be consistent with equity goals in state energy and climate statutes.
 To the extent feasible, these communities could be prioritized for electrification and/or networked thermal heat, and targeted decommissioning.

-Supported by: Eversource (with clarification); Liberty (with clarification); National Grid (with clarification); Unitil (with clarification)
+Supported by: Eversource (with clarification); Liberty (with clarification); National Grid (with clarification); Unitil (with clarification); HEET (with clarification)

 Supporting Statements: